Communication with Patients and Families - ACGME Competencies

 - 360 Evaluation Form for Faculty to Evaluate Resident/Fellow

 The Institute for Healthcare for Improvement has various resources available to improve communications.
 The SBAR (Situation-Background-Assessment-Recommendation) technique provides a framework for communication between members of the health care team about a patient's condition.
 SBAR is an easy-to-remember, concrete mechanism useful for framing any conversation, especially critical ones, requiring a clinician’s immediate attention and action.
 It allows for an easy and focused way to set expectations for what will be communicated and how between members of the team, which is essential for developing teamwork and fostering a culture of patient safety.
-More information on this article is found at their website by clicking here.
+View more information on SBAR.

 The Kenneth B. Schwartz Center supports and advances compassionate health care.
-More information about the Schwartz Center at its resources can be found at http://www.theschwartzcenter.org.
+View more information about the Schwartz Center resources.

-Macy Initiative in Health Care Communication is an initiate to develop a state of the art , innovative, comprehensive communication skills curriculum grounded in a set of core competencies that should be mastered by every graduated physician.
-More information about the faculty development and other activities is found at http://nyumacy.med.nyu.edu.
+Macy Initiative in Health Care Communication is an initiate to develop a state of the art, innovative, comprehensive communication skills curriculum grounded in a set of core competencies that should be mastered by every graduated physician.
+View more information about faculty development and other activities.